ranrandy/gaussian-splatting-mpm/README.md

 <!-- *Contributions*:  -->
 - We reimplemented [PhysGaussian](https://xpandora.github.io/PhysGaussian/) using [Taichi](https://www.taichi-lang.org/).

-- We also explored a simple extension combining PhysGaussian and System Idenfication.
+- We also explored a simple extension combining PhysGaussian and System Idenfication, estimating the physical (mechanical) parameters (Young's Modulus) for 3D Gaussians.

 *Notes*:
 - *Our implementation is built upon [1].*